-Profiles of temperature and humidity are from the IASI L2 PPF (August et al., 2012).
+Profiles of temperature and humidity are from the IASI L2 PPF [RD-61] for both FORLI-v20151001 and FORLI-v20191122, while they are taken from the ERA-5 reanalysis for FORLI-Climate .
 The atmospheric temperatures are kept fixed whereas the water profile is used as a priori and further adjusted.